ranasm/MIPSInstructionDecoder/README.md

 ## Adding New MIPS Instructions

 If you would like to add any additional machine instructions, simply open the main.cpp file and add the instruction to the current list of available instructions.
-Make sure to call the newly added instruction as appropriate.
+Make sure to integrate the newly added instruction into the main.cpp file.
+Rebuild the executable, and run as appropriate.

 For example, if you added an instruction as follows:
     "unsigned int instruction11= 0x8ECDFFF0; // 0b10001110110011011111111111110000",